 The choice of research project is very important and is normally submitted in the form of a research proposal.
 Students are often encouraged to come up with their own ideas but members of academic staff may also offer topics for consideration.
 Projects linked with external companies or organisations may be acceptable, but please remember that there may be issues relating to intellectual property rights (IPR), resources, commercial confidentiality, etc. Such issues must be discussed thoroughly and resolved prior to commencing project work.

 Whichever route you take, the research topic must be of an appropriate level and must demonstrate a degree of originality and analysis in your subject area.

 Your project should be challenging, but feasible within the constraints of time and facilities, without being over-ambitious.
 When selecting or coming up with original ideas for a research topic you should consider the following points:

-For further advice and guidance about ethics and applying for ethics approval see this section https://generic.wordpress.soton.ac.uk/researchmethods/integrity-and-ethics/
+Advice and guidance about ethics and applying for ethics approval are covered in the next section (Integrity and Ethics) of this course https://generic.wordpress.soton.ac.uk/researchmethods/integrity-and-ethics/

 This section will discuss the processes involved in the selection of the most appropriate research design and methods for your project.

 This section is adapted from Bryman, A. (2004).
 Social Research Methods (2nd Ed.)
 Oxford University Press, Oxford/ New York.